Information security management system: What it does and who needs it

 What is an Information Security Management System (ISMS)?

-That, in turn, protects your organisation from security breaches and minimises the impact of any disruptions that may occur.
-With the help of an Information Security Management System, you may comply with various regulations, including the GDPR (General Data Protection Regulation) and ISO 27001.
-It focuses mainly on the protection of 5 key components of information security.
+That, in turn, protects your organization from security breaches and minimizes the impact of any disruptions that may occur.
+With the help of an Information Security Management System, you may comply with various regulations, including the GDPR (General Data Protection Regulation) and ISO 27001 certification.
+The latter mainly focuses on the protection of 5 key components of information security.

 What are the 5 components of information security management?